steffenskov/Dapper.DDD.Repository/README.md

     )

-Now in order to have some nice method overloads, we're actually splitting the entity class into two, using inheritance along the way.
+Now in order to have some nice method overloads, we're actually splitting the aggregate class into two, using inheritance along the way.
 We're also using the type "record" instead of "class".
 This is because it simplifies making entities immutable and creating new instances with the changes you want.
 Immutability allows for some very aggressive memory caching, because the entities become (at least somewhat) thread-safe.

-Our UserEntity.cs file would therefore look like this:
+Our UserAggregate.cs file would therefore look like this:

     using System;
     using Dapper.Repository.Attributes;

     namespace YourNameSpaceHere
     {
-        public record UserPrimaryKeyEntity : DbEntity
+        public record UserPrimaryKeyAggregate
         {
-            [PrimaryKeyColumn(isIdentity: true)]
+            [PrimaryKeyColumn(isIdaggregate: true)]
             public int Id { get; init; }
         }

-        public record UserEntity : UserPrimaryKeyEntity
+        public record UserAggregate : UserPrimaryKeyAggregate
         {
             [Column]
             public string Username { get; init; } = default!;